Jagdterrier sizes. Jagdterrier, or German hunting terrier. Condition of eyes, ears, teeth, paws

 Description of the breed

 Group 3 "Terriers".
-Section 1 "Large and medium-sized terriers".
+Section 1 “Large and medium terriers”.

 • bitch weight – 7.5-8.5 kg.

 The breed standard provides for the usual terrier head shape with powerful jaws.
-The square build is combined with a toned belly and straight limbs that are strong enough.
+A square physique goes with toned belly and smooth limbs with sufficient strength.

-Small oval eyes set deep attentiveness and courage are always noticeable in the look.
-The nose with expressive nostrils is usually colored black, but sometimes dogs with a brown nose are found.
+Small, oval-shaped eyes set deep attentiveness and courage are always noticeable in the gaze.
+The nose with expressive nostrils is usually black, but sometimes there are dogs with a brown nose.

-Jagdterriers are often confused with other breeds due to their black and tan color.
+Jagdterriers are often confused with other breeds due to their black and tan coloring.

-Jagdterrier: breed description allows a color containing a combination of basic colors - pure black, gray-black and brown.
-The main colors are combined with tan or light brown tints on the face, eyebrows, neck, as well as in the area of the paws and tail.
+Jagdterrier: breed description allows a color containing a combination of primary colors - pure black, gray-black and brown.
+The primary colors are combined with red or light brown tan on the face, eyebrows, neck, paws and tail.

 • smooth-haired;